spectrocloud/librarium/content/docs/09.5-security/05-core-principles.md

 ## Never Rely Just on Obscurity

 We believe that using security through obscurity by itself is the absence of a security strategy.
-While some organizations use this method as their main security method, it puts their network at risk if an attacker gains access to it.
+While some organizations use this method as their main security method, it puts their network at risk if an attacker gains access to obscure resources.

 Determined attackers use various methods to discover the hidden details of a system, and discovery eventually happens - either accidentally or deliberately.
 We believe that while obscurity alone is not a robust security strategy, it can be layered with security policies and controls.
 This is the principle of Defense in Depth.